Skip to content

 9. click on "new" and paste the path to the folder

-10. run c3c on anywhere in your computer!
+10. run c3c anywhere on your computer!

 c3c compile ./hello.c3